fractalmandala/rtaindesign/repository/brahmasutra-(comm.).md

 ---
-title: Brahmasūtra2 with Govindānanda's Ratnaprabhāvyākhyā
+title: Brahmasūtra 2 with Commentary
 ---